Knowing where and how to get email subscribers requires you to know the audience you’re targeting, and think about what you’ll ultimately send them.

 The following example comes from HubSpot and Unbounce who put together a resource called âConversion Centered Designâ.

 There is no distraction on this page.
 To get the free resource you have to fill out a subscribe form.
-By having a single focus it’s easy to A/B test and optimise a page like this for success.
+By having a single focus it’s easy to A/B test and optimize a page like this for success.
 Rather than having too many elements or distracting the customer it’s all about getting their email in exchange for something of value.

-By only using these full page capture forms on their homepage (and not in front of other site content) they ensure they don’t frustrate regular, returning visitors by asking for their email each and every time but do maximize conversions.
+By only using these full-page capture forms on their homepage (and not in front of other site content) they ensure they don’t frustrate regular, returning visitors by asking for their email each and every time but do maximize conversions.